gdm413229/swwmgz_m/README.md

   take damage or get healed, a number (either negative or positive) will show up below the health bar indicating the cumulative increase/decrease.
-The targeter only picks up enemies in your direct line of sight and can only show up to 40 individual bars, giving priority to the nearest enemies.
+The targeter only picks up enemies in your direct line of sight and can only show up to 40 individual bars, giving priority first to players, then the nearest enemies.
 * Keys and map exits: If you've picked up an Omnisight, key items and any exit lines will be marked and labeled, along with a little distance indicator in map units.
 Note that this doesn't work for script-triggered exits.